You are what you eat – so the saying goes. But it’s our last 1000 meals rather than yesterday’s food that makes us who we are.

 While we are building the fully functional app it would be great if you could test drive the prototype version and offer any observations or comments.
-Currently the prototype is iOS only and, at this stage of development, you need to download and install the sensemaker app.
-Once you have installed the app just click on ‘Download activities’ and enter We_are_we_are as your activity code and you will be up and running.
+The prototype works with both iOS and Android devices and, at this stage of development, you need to download and install the sensemaker app.
+Once you have installed the app just click on ‘Download activities’ and enter We_are_where_we_are as your activity code and you will be up and running.

 Comments, challenges and suggestions for improvement all gratefully received.